>

 This includes furniture, inventory (especially important for e-commerce businesses.), and the building itself.
 This insurance ensures you can recover and rebuild without facing a financial setback in unexpected events.

-The premiums can be high, particularly in areas prone to natural disasters or high crime rates, making it a substantial ongoing expense for property owners.
+Despite its advantages, property insurance has some downsides.
+The cost of premiums can be high, particularly in areas prone to natural disasters or with high crime rates, making it a financial burden for some property owners.

-Furthermore, insurance policies often come with deductibles and exclusions, meaning that not all types of damage or loss may be covered, potentially leading to out-of-pocket expenses.
+Policies often come with deductibles and exclusions, meaning that not all types of damage or loss will be covered, potentially leading to out-of-pocket expenses.

 5. Workers’ Compensation Insurance